Greetings from Finland!

 Of the fruit trees, the apple thrives best in northern Finland, while other varieties produce less.
 The red-cheeked apples make us smile.
 They are made into jams and juice for the winter.
 My own favourite delicacy is apple pie!
 Apple pie is eaten from a pretty cake plate, like the wonderful apple decoration in the Arabia Fructus series made by the Arabia Art Department.
 The delicious fresh drink is poured into tall juice glasses from a beautiful jug.

 In autumn, Finnish food is at its most varied.
 The long summer nights have ripened into exceptionally tasty herbs and vegetables.
 The grain will be harvested in September and it’s reaping time is celebrated with the traditional harvest festival of Kekri!
 If you happen to have a farmer in your family, you are invited to come join the harvest work and the village’s harvest celebrations and dances.
 Autumn is also the best season for hunting and fishing.
 These are delicacies of the traditional food year.
 The star autumn cooking season’s table setting is a large soup tureen filled with the most mouth-watering game stew.
 Durable stoneware dishes are well suited for cooking and parties held outdoors.

 During the Autumn Equinox (23.9) The night reaches the length of the day, and the days begin to feel quite short.

 Nordic Cinnamon Roll Day (4.10) is perhaps the most delicious day of autumn?

 On Aleksis Kivi's Day (10.10) we celebrate Finnish literature and books

 On United Nations Day (24.10), we talk about international sustainable development

-All Saint’s Day (5.11) is our version of Halloween.
+All Saint’s Day (4.11) is a Christian version of Halloween.
 Finns light candles on the graves of loved ones.